The Alternative Fields Medals

 - For more information, please contact Mason Porter and Evelyn Sander by direct message or e-mail.

-- Winners are announced below on May 25, 2022.
+- Winners will be announced on May 25, 2026.

 - The award consists of a 3D-printed mathematical trophy and some bragging rights.